- Posted by Snapclarity

 The burnout blindfold needs to be removed — it’s time for employers to examine when does stress become burnout, how to detect burnout and most importantly, how to prevent it.

-When does stress become burnout?
+When does stress become burnout in the workplace?

 A mental health milestone was realized recently when the World Health Organization (WHO), formally recognized burnout as a disease.
 According to WHO’s entry, burnout is a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.